battibass/L1MuonTriggerAnalysis/README.txt

 (2) How to run ntuple production in CRAB

-There is already a multicrab.cfg template in:
+There are already two multicrab.cfg template in:

-L1MuonTriggerAnalysis/Running/crab/multicrab.cfg
+L1MuonTriggerAnalysis/Running/crab/multicrab_efficiency.cfg
+L1MuonTriggerAnalysis/Running/crab/multicrab_rate.cfg

+they are setup to run on efficiency or rate samples

 Look at the .py cfg it uses and try to customise it for what you need to do.